z-open/zerv-core/README.md

 - tokenRefreshIntervalInMins: Tokens will be refreshed based on this interval

-- maxInactiveTimeInMinsForInactiveSession: duration before an inactive local   user session is destroyed (and all associated resources released) on the server.
+- inactiveLocalUserSessionTimeoutInMins: duration before an inactive local   user session is destroyed (and all associated resources released) on the server.
 A browser might lose its socket connections which would lead the local user session to be inactive in the server.
 A browser might disconnect temporarily due to network instability, browser being put in the background, OS standby, etc...
 If the browser reconnects quickly, the session is set back to active without the need to reload resources or cache.
-By default, the value is 10 minutes.
+By default, the value is 5 minutes.

 - getTenantId: to provide a function which receives the payload as a parameter.
 This function shall return a promise that returns the tenantId.
 When a token is created, the tenant id will be obtained via this function and stored in the socket instance.